umihico/stateful-lambda-layer/README.md

 If your API keys or something which expire regularly, you don't have to store the small data somewhere outside.

+**This is not a best practice.
+You should use AWS System Manager Parameter Store if you need to update the env too often.**

 ## Installation

 1. Download [python-layer.zip](https://github.com/umihico/stateful-lambda-layer/raw/master/python-layer.zip)